systemslab/popper-paper/paper/paper.md

 number-of-authors: 4
 abstract: |
-  Independent validation of experimental results in the field of systems research is a challenging task, mainly due to changes and differences in software and hardware in computational environments.
+  Independent validation of experimental results in the field of systems research is a challenging task, mainly due to differences in software and hardware in computational environments.
 Recreating an environment that resembles the original is difficult and time-consuming.
-In this paper we introduce _Popper_, a convention based on a set of modern open source software (OSS) development principles for producing scientific publications.
+In this paper we introduce _Popper_, a convention based on a set of modern open source software (OSS) development principles for generating reproducible scientific publications.
   Concretely, we make the case for treating an article as an OSS project following a DevOps approach and applying software engineering best-practices to manage its associated artifacts and maintain the reproducibility of its findings.
 Popper leverages existing cloud-computing infrastructure and DevOps tools to produce academic articles that are easy to validate, reproduce and extend.
-  We present three use cases that illustrate the usefulness of this approach.
-We show how, by following the _Popper_ convention, re-executing experiments on multiple platforms is more practical, allowing reviewers and students to quickly get to the point of getting results without relying on the original author's intervention.
+  We present four use cases that illustrate the usefulness of this approach.
+We show how, by following the _Popper_ convention, re-executing experiments on multiple platforms is more practical, allowing reviewers and students quickly get to the point of getting results without relying on the original author's intervention.
 documentclass: sigplanconf
 sigplanconf: true
 classoption: preprint